learnbin.net nav logo

 Transitions that have absorption maxima value (εmax) higher than 104 are called allowed transitions.
 Allowed transitions are generally caused by π to π* transitions.

-Transitions that have absorption maxima value (εmax) less than 104 are called forbidden transitions.
+Transitions that have an absorption maxima value (εmax) less than 104 are called forbidden transitions.
 Forbidden transitions are generally caused by n to π* transitions.

 Designation of Absorption Bands